Rolerdxx/Car-Rental/README.md

   pip install -r requirements.txt
 ```

-Import this to database to your mysql server
+Import this database to your mysql server
 - [CarRental](https://drive.google.com/file/d/1eN3Br_AKC32_MxGc4jAwT8MxK_w7zsWx/view?usp=sharing)

 To run this project, you will need to add the following environment variables to your .env file